Dunk and Donuts Pool Party

 Candy Ball Donut Hole Party Game – This game gets intense!
 But the how-to and instructions is too long for this post.
-So keep your eyes open for a follow up post this summer.
+So I have posted all about it on the Candy Ball Donut Hole Party Game post.

 Donut Piñata – The donut piñata doubled as a really cute decoration until we were ready to break it open.
 Ladybug and her friends are crazy about slow-rise squishes, so I decided to fill the piñata with them.
 It was a HUGE hit!
 And you can get small ones on Amazon for pretty cheap.

 The Dunk and Donuts theme was so much fun to work with!
 And I loved that it was such a perfect fit for my water-loving, donut-eating Ladybug!